 The current generation of drones – such as the ones by DJI – are specifically meant to be aerial photography platforms and are designed to fly incredibly stable.
+You can also use your own action camera on a home-built platform.
 They also have great on board cameras and a whole host of ways you can control the camera and drone.

 Over the past few years, as drones are becoming more and more popular, there are some types of shots that have become signature drone captures.
 In this post, we’ll talk about 16 types of photographs and video clips you can take with your drone for some truly epic shots.

 I’ve tried my best to show examples from my own drone, but due to, erm, geographic limitations, I’ve had to find some of the examples online.

 Before you get started with aerial photography, you must be mindful of local laws and regulations.
 You should also have an idea of how to fly your drone before attempting challenging shots!

 For more information, check out our getting started guide.

 If you’re looking to get a nice Aerial Photography drones, check out these resources:

 We’ll start with videos, then move on to photos, and finish it off with tips for exposure and camera settings.
 Enjoy!

 1) The “Slow Reveal”